-With lockdown restrictions eased, meeting up outdoors has become the norm – and whether you're dining al fresco with a picnic at the park or seeing pals in a pub garden, you'll be needing to stay warm.
+Meeting up outdoors has recently become part of the new normal – and whether you're dining al fresco or seeing pals in a pub garden, you'll be needing to stay warm.
 Who knew the trusty classic hot water bottle would even come in MORE handy than ever?

 RELATED: Trying to stay warm?
 Here are 12 cosy things on Amazon you'll definitely want

 Water bottles can come covered with soft knits, fleece, faux fur, cashmere or velvet, cheap or luxury, super lush or pared down and practical.
 But which is the best hot water bottle to suit your needs?

 MORE: Sunshine all season!
 Check out TikTok's viral sunset lamp

 While they're a must-have these days – some local pubs are even offering hot water bottles for outdoor guests – of course hot water bottles have long been a useful home remedy tool and great for everything from soothing achy muscles to keeping you toasty in bed at night.

 Measuring about 6in, Amazon's 4.5-star mini hot water bottles are small enough to fit into your bag

 Mini hot water bottles, set of 2, £13.44, Amazon